-If an employee is subpoenaed as a witness for The California State University System or the CI University Auxiliary Services, the employee is paid his/her regular salary.
-All court fees (except travel and/or subsistence) received by the employee are to be reimbursed to UAS.
+If an employee is subpoenaed as a witness for The California State University System or the UGC, Inc., the employee is paid his/her regular salary.
+All court fees (except travel and/or subsistence) received by the employee are to be reimbursed to the UGC.
 If the employee is requested to appear in court for personal reasons, vacation leave must be used for the time off.